 Sixty-seven percent of suspected senior abuse goes unreported, according to the Canadian Bankers Association in 2015.

-Leanne Kaufman, head of RBC Estate & Trust Services and president and CEO of Royal Trust Corporation of Canada and The Royal Trust Company, says elder financial fraud and scams happen year-round but the holidays have a tendency to create more favourable conditions for con artists.
+Leanne Kaufman, head of RBC Royal Trust and president and CEO of Royal Trust Corporation of Canada and The Royal Trust Company, says elder financial fraud and scams happen year-round but the holidays have a tendency to create more favourable conditions for con artists.

 “People prey on the emotions of the season," she says.
 Some scams are more involved and sophisticated; others are quick schemes relying on surreptitious emails, phone calls or texts.
 Our increasing digital footprint is a gateway for scam artists who peruse dating sites, social media, classified ads and obituaries, gathering information and finding their victims.

-“Seniors are particularly vulnerable around the holidays because they're (sometimes) lonely," says Tracey Jonasson, regional vice president of western Canada for RBC Wealth Management Estate & Trust Services.
+“Seniors are particularly vulnerable around the holidays because they're (sometimes) lonely," says Tracey Jonasson, regional vice president of western Canada for RBC Wealth Management Royal Trust.
 And that alienation and yearning for companionship can be co-opted by con artists.

 One of the best defences is being prepared and aware of common scams: